-The Dutch women participated in a trial meet for the 2015 World Championships yesterday in Beekbergen, with eight women competing for the seven available spots on this year’s team.
+The Dutch women participated in a trial meet for the upcoming world championships yesterday in Beekbergen, with eight women competing for the seven available spots on this year’s team.

 Lieke Wevers came out on top as the strongest all-arounder for the country, posting a 56.383 after gorgeous and super clean performances on all four events.
 On beam, her spin-heavy routine earned her the top meet score of 14.6, and she was second on both bars wit ha 14.3 and floor with a 13.933.
 She looks about as good as she possibly can and should be the one leading her team to great heights in Glasgow next month.